Outline#

 This will remove the output of the previous compilation.

-Open the file Makefile in your lab folder and have a look through.
+Open the file Makefile in your lab1 directory and have a look through.
 We do not expect you to be able to write a makefile!
 However, you should be able to identify a few components.
-Can you find the commands from earlier?
-A few other lines of interest include:
+A few lines of interest include:

 • CC specifies the C compiler to use.
 We’re using the GNU Compiler Collection (GCC), which will automatically use the linker ld as needed.